 “Environmental and social concerns are inextricably woven together.”

 The focus area of CCFC’s work encompasses the villages of the central highlands that border the cloud forests and cloud forest fragments of the following mountain tops: Sierra Yalijux, Sierra Caquipec, Sierra Xucaneb and the Sierra Sacranix.

-Community means evolving farmers, families, schools, churches, etc. in conservation.
+Community means evolving farmers, families, schools, and churches in conservation.
 CCFC’s work both fosters community and depends on community.
 Working with and through community is the best way to alleviate poverty and improve quality of life.
 It might not be the best way to protect cloud forests but given the social reality, geography, and situation of these villages and their impact on the cloud forests, a community based approach is the only way forward.

 The population of the remote, rural villages of Guatemala’s central highlands is solidly Q’eqchi’ Maya.
 In these villages few speak Spanish.
 The world view is uniquely Maya.
 One cannot understand the central highlands without understanding this world view.
 CCFC’s environmental education programs such as Kids & Birds and WALC are examples of contextualized understanding of environment within the Maya worldview.

 Understanding community both from a Maya point of view and from the perspective of ecology presents a very wide and all encompassing vision.
 Community is families, women and men, youth and children, schools and churches, mountains and valleys, forests and fields, caves and clouds, springs and streams … all things taken together constitute community in an ecological sense and this is reflected within the Q’eqchi’ Maya worldview.
 In an ecosystem, community encompasses the relationships of farmer with neighbor and people with land.
 In a mountain ecosystem, community includes what comes from upstream and what goes downstream.

 “It is impossible to separate culture from nature.”